 What is the difference between pistou and pesto?

 The French or Provençal version of pesto is called “Pistou“.
 Pistou is usually added into soups just before serving, for a little blast of flavor.
 Pistou is a little different, in that it doesn’t usually include pine nuts or cheese.
-I’ll be making a Mediterranean Soup with with pistou in it, as soon as the weather turns.
+This Mediterranean Soup with with pistou is perfect when the weather turns colder.

 How to freeze pesto